pablolessa/dibujos_hiperbolicos/README.md

 # Dibujos Hiperbólicos

-A Python tool to create drawings in the hyperbolic disk for inclusion in LaTex documents.
+Dibujos hiperbólicos is a Python tool for creating figures in the Poincaré disk model of the  hyperbolic plane.

-The output is a Tikz figure (a .pgf file).
+The output is either a Tikz figure (a .pgf file to be used with the Tikz LaTex package) or an SVG.

-I usually use KTikz to get eps, pdf, and pgn figures from this.
+The pgf files outputed can be used directly from LaTex via the Tikz package.
+I usually use a program such as KTikz to preview pgf files and get eps, pdf, and pgn figures from them.

+The svg format is very well supported by web browsers.
+One can also edit and convert these types of files using programs such as Inkscape.

+There is a tutorial available but for those who want to see something before going that far we now illustrate some basic usage.

 ## Example usage

  Example usage:
  Open dibujos.py in Idle and press f5 (run the interactive interpreter).

         >>> p1 = Point.frompolar(radius=1,angle=0)
         >>> p2 = Point.frompolar(radius=1,angle = 2*pi/3)
         >>> p3 = Point.frompolar(radius=1,angle = -2*pi/3)